-I am sorry you have to contend with this tough temptation.
-You are in the middle of a tough battle and feeling desperate.
-That is so, isn't it?
-David, even if you have done no more than you have admitted today, what you have told me, your obvious distress and the urge to act on these temptations is strong enough to tell me that in the interest of child safety I need to remove your accreditation for working with children.
-I will do my best to get you help, but we both know that children are at risk.
+'I am sorry you have this tough temptation to contend with.
+You are in the middle of a tough battle and feeling desperate?
+That is so isn't it?
+David even if you have done no more than you have admitted today, what you have told me, and your obvious distress, is enough to tell me that this urge to act on these temptations is strong enough, that it is in the interest of child safety, I need to remove your accreditation for working with children.
+I will do my best to get you help, but we both know this increases the risk for kids.
 We now both need to play our part to keep kids as safe as we possibly can into the future, don't we?
 That is partly why you came isn't it?
 Deep down you want kids to be protected from harm, don't you?
 And the reason we need to act strongly here is because the damage that failing to control this temptation can cause to young victims, can be so massive.
-Second, this temptation, as you well know, can be stronger than many other temptations.
-Given the potential damage to kids, it is right that no parent is going to want someone struggling in this way to have positions of trust around their children.
+Secondly this temptation, as you well know, can be stronger than many other temptations.
+Given the potential damage to kids, it is right that no parent is going to want someone experiencing such a struggle in this area, to have positions of trust around their children.

 So removing your accreditation keeps kids safer but it also keeps you safer and at less risk of ending up in prison and having this damaging crime on your conscience.
 This action can help you by reducing the temptations you will be exposed to.
-You will be able to contribute in other ways.
+You will be able to contribute in other ways.'

-If his role was more senior such as a pastor, you could consider using the following way to continue this safety theme rather than a morality theme as you have no complaint from a victim nor proof of guilt.
+(If his role was more senior such as a pastor, you could consider using the following way to continue this safety theme rather than a morality theme as you have no complaint from a victim nor proof of guilt.)

-A big part of appointing senior leadership in church settings is assessing how likely is it that the person under consideration, will in every case, be a safe pastoral sanctuary for all who come, however needy, love starved, vulnerable or attractive to them they may be.
-Those making senior appointments have to ask themselves "how reliably will this person be able to always put their own needs (including sexual desires) aside, in order to provide this safety of a pastoral sanctuary for others?
+'A big part of appointing senior leadership in church settings is assessing how likely is it that the person under consideration, will in every case, be a safe pastoral sanctuary for all who come, however needy, love starved, vulnerable or attractive to them they may be.
+Those making senior appointments have to ask themselves 'how reliably will this person be able to always put their own needs (including sexual desires) aside, in order to provide this safety of a pastoral sanctuary for others?
 We have to set this bar for safety even higher in the special case where children or young people could be the victims, because of their added vulnerability and unequal power.
-I know this is tough but I will be relieving you of all leadership responsibilities.
-In this case it is not because of proven guilt of anything.
+So, I know this is tough but I will be relieving you of all leadership - not in this case because of proven guilt of anything.
 This is not about guilt.
-It is about how high we need to set that bar in our quest to provide safe pastoral sanctuaries for all God puts in our care, especially the most vulnerable.
+It is about how high we need to set that bar in our quest to provide safe pastoral sanctuaries for all God puts in our care, especially the most vulnerable.'